fybrik/fybrik/website/content/docs/setup/quickstart/index.md

 ## Before you begin
 Ensure that you have the following:
-- `kubectl` with access to a Kubernetes cluster (this guide was tested with kind v0.10.0 and OpenShift 4.3)
+- `kubectl` with access to a Kubernetes cluster with Istio installed (this guide was tested with kind v0.10.0 and OpenShift 4.3)
 - `git`
 - `make`